qa276390/Talking-Detector-on-Web-Using-Tensorflow.js/README.md

 MTCNN has been presented in the paper [Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks](https://kpzhang93.github.io/MTCNN_face_detection_alignment/paper/spl.pdf) by Zhang et al. and the model weights are provided in the official [repo](https://github.com/kpzhang93/MTCNN_face_detection_alignment) of the MTCNN implementation.

-<a name="about-face-recognition"></a>

-### Face Recognition

-For face recognition, a ResNet-34 like architecture is implemented to compute a face descriptor (a feature vector with 128 values) from any given face image, which is used to describe the characteristics of a persons face.
-The model is **not** limited to the set of faces used for training, meaning you can use it for face recognition of any person, for example yourself.
-You can determine the similarity of two arbitrary faces by comparing their face descriptors, for example by computing the euclidean distance or using any other classifier of your choice.

-The neural net is equivalent to the **FaceRecognizerNet** used in [face-recognition.js](https://github.com/justadudewhohacks/face-recognition.js) and the net used in the [dlib](https://github.com/davisking/dlib/blob/master/examples/dnn_face_recognition_ex.cpp) face recognition example.
-The weights have been trained by [davisking](https://github.com/davisking) and the model achieves a prediction accuracy of 99.38% on the LFW (Labeled Faces in the Wild) benchmark for face recognition.

-<a name="about-face-landmark-detection"></a>

-### 68 Point Face Landmark Detection

-This package implements a CNN to detect the 68 point face landmarks for a given face image.

-The model has been trained on a variety of public datasets and the model weights are provided by [yinguobing](https://github.com/yinguobing) in [this](https://github.com/yinguobing/head-pose-estimation) repo.

-<a name="usage"></a>

 ## Usage